Looking for the best things to do in Weligama?

 Check out things to do in Mirissa, a nearby beach town

 The surf culture of Weligama lends to more low-mid range accommodation although there are a few high-end hotels and resorts available if that tickles your fancy.

-I’ve recommended five hotels in Weligama below, but you can also search for all Weligama hotel options using Agoda.com.
+I’ve recommended three hotels in Weligama below, but you can also search for all Weligama hotel options using Booking.com.